wireshark/wireshark/docbook/README.txt

 The guides and release notes are written in AsciiDoc (http://asciidoc.org), but use many Asciidoctor (http://asciidoctor.org/) markup extensions which are provided in asciidoctor-asciidoc.conf.
 The documentation toolchain may switch exclusively to Asciidoctor at some point in the future.
+See the AsciiDoctor section at the end of this document for details.

 To get HTML, PDF or other output formats, conversions are done using XSL stylesheets, which provides a flexible way for these conversions.